In “Common Anomaly,” 16-year-old Evan White gives timely practical financial advice

 With a financial book “written by a teen, for teens,” Common Anomaly makes the complex topics of finance, business and entrepreneurship just a little more comprehensible for young readers.
 This work introduces both teens and adults to a book that tries to tone down the financial jargons and explain general business and finance in simpler terms, thus, making it “feel” more acceptable as a teaching tool for young people in the digital age.

-For more information on this book, interested parties may log on to www.commonanomalybook.com.
+For more information on this book, interested parties visit www.commonanomalybook.com.

 About the Author